Empowering Families Through Local Child Care Planning in Riverside County

 3. Public Agencies: Defined as a person who represents a city, county, city and county, or local education agencies.

-4. Community: Defined as a person who represents of agency or business that provides private funding for child care services or who advocates for child care services through participation in civic or community-based organizations but is not a child care provider and does not represent an agency that contracts with th3e dss to provide child care and development services.
+4. Community: Defined as a person who represents of agency or business that provides private funding for child care services or who advocates for child care services through participation in civic or community-based organizations but is not a child care provider and does not represent an agency that contracts with California Department of Social Services (DSS) to provide child care and development services.

 5. Discretionary: shall be appointed at the discretion of the appointing agencies.
 The County Board of Supervisors (CBS), County Superintendent of Schools (CSS) are each to appoints one half of he the LPC members.
 In the case of uneven members both appointing entities will agree on the odd-numbered appointee.